Noura/laughter-properties/README.md

   python process_laughs.py <input_directory>
 ```

-Where `input_directory` is the path containing the .wav files
+Where `input_directory` is the absolute path of the folder containing the .wav files

 ### View the results